 Compliance audits are a tool commonly employed by EHS managers to evaluate the effectiveness of their programs in meeting national, regional, and local regulatory requirements.
-Comprehensive audits will present not only findings, but also root causes and corrective actions.
+Comprehensive audits will present not only non-compliances, but also root causes and corrective actions.
 Based on internal capabilities and the reality of EHS budgets, companies can decide whether external consultants will play a role in executing audit programs.

 When considering an audit program, the ideal solution for your business should: